Skip to content

 A four-week rhythm a small team can actually absorb.

 The cadence should feel like a guided corridor, not a wall of project admin.
-Each week earns the next move.
+Each week earns the next move instead of hiding risk under momentum.

 Week 1